 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses ("S, G & A") increased as a percentage of revenue from 27.1% for the quarter ended August 31, 2006 to 27.3% for the quarter ended August 31, 2007.
-S, G & A increased \$8.2 million, or 18.3%, to \$53.0 million for the three months ended August 31, 2006.
-The majority of the increase in S, G & A was a result of the Company hiring additional personnel across the enterprise to support and position the larger organization for potential future revenue growth.
-Management and administrative headcount grew from 767 at the end of the first quarter of fiscal 2007 to 862 at the end of the first quarter of fiscal 2008.
-Other factors that contributed to the increase in S, G & A in the 2008 fiscal first quarter compared to the first quarter of fiscal 2007 were: an increase in the amount of stock based compensation expense; an increase in bonus expense as a result of the Company's improved revenue results; an increase in spending for advertising, as the Company launched a new branding campaign in various U.S. and international business periodicals; and an increase in occupancy and related costs from relocated, expanded or new offices.
-After considering the improvement in its accounts receivable aging statistics and other qualitative factors, the Company did not recognize any addition to its allowance for doubtful accounts in the first quarter of fiscal 2008.
+Selling, general and administrative expenses ("S, G & A") increased as a percentage of revenue from 25.5% for the quarter ended November 30, 2006 to 26.9% for the quarter ended November 30, 2007.
+S, G & A increased \$8.8 million, or 18.8%, to \$55.5 million for the three months ended November 30, 2007 from \$46.7 million for the three months ended November 30, 2006.
+The change in S,G & A primarily stems from increased personnel and related benefit costs, in both our domestic and international markets.
+Management and administrative headcount grew from 766 at the end of the second quarter of fiscal 2007 to 884 at the end of the second quarter of fiscal 2008.
+After considering its accounts receivable aging statistics and other qualitative factors, the Company did not recognize any addition to its allowance for doubtful accounts in the second quarter of fiscal 2008.

 Amortization and Depreciation Expense.
-Amortization of intangible assets decreased to \$254,000 in the first quarter of fiscal 2008 compared to \$418,000 in the prior year's first quarter.
-The Company has not completed an analysis of the allocation of goodwill related to its purchase of Compliance Solutions (UK) Ltd. in the first quarter of fiscal 2008.
-The Company will consider a number of factors in performing this valuation, including a valuation of identifiable intangible assets but does not expect such a valuation to cause a material change in amortization.
+Amortization of intangible assets decreased to \$84,000 in the second quarter of fiscal 2008 compared to \$344,000 in the prior year's second quarter.
+The Company has not completed an analysis of the allocation of goodwill related to its purchase of Compliance Solutions (UK) Ltd. in the first quarter of fiscal 2008 nor its acquisition of Domenica, B.V. subsequent to the end of the second quarter.
+The Company will consider a number of factors in performing this valuation, including a valuation of identifiable intangible assets but does not expect such a valuation to cause a material impact on its results of operations.

-Depreciation expense increased from \$1.4 million for the three months ended August 31, 2006 to \$1.9 million for the three months ended August 31, 2007.
-The increase in depreciation was related to a higher asset base due to the investments made in offices relocated or expanded since August 2006, and investments in the Company's new operating system and other information technology.
-Also, in October 2005, the Company completed the purchase of an office building in Irvine, California for approximately \$9.3 million to use as its corporate office and domestic service center.
+Depreciation expense increased from \$1.4 million for the three months ended November 30, 2006 to \$2.0 million for the three months ended November 30, 2007.
+The increase in depreciation was related to a higher asset base due to the investments made in offices relocated or expanded since November 2006, and investments in the Company's operating system and other information technology.
+Also, in October 2005, the Company completed the purchase of an office building in Irvine, California, for approximately \$9.3 million to use as its corporate office and domestic service center.
 The Company moved to the new location in July 2007.
 As the Company continues to invest in new offices and in expanded or new space for existing offices, the Company expects that depreciation expense will increase.

 Interest Income.
-During the first quarter of fiscal 2008, interest income was \$2.5 million compared to interest income of \$1.9 million in the quarter ended August 31, 2006.
-The increase in interest income is due to a combination of a higher average cash balance available for investment in the first quarter of fiscal 2008 and the improved interest rates available year over year.
-In August 2007, the Company paid a special dividend to its shareholders of approximately \$61.0 million and, as a result, anticipates that its interest income will decline during fiscal 2008 if rates are constant.
+During the second quarter of fiscal 2008, interest income was \$1.6 million compared to interest income of \$2.0 million in the second quarter of fiscal 2007.
+The decrease in interest income is the result of a lower average cash balance available for investment in the second quarter of fiscal 2008 offset by improved interest rates compared to the prior year's second quarter.
+The Company's average cash balance declined during the second quarter of fiscal 2008 when the Company used approximately \$65.1 million to purchase its common stock.
+As a result of the use of cash for the stock purchase, as well as a special dividend of approximately \$60.7 million paid in the first quarter of fiscal 2008, the Company anticipates that its interest income will decline during the remainder of fiscal 2008 if rates are constant.